PrefectHQ/prefect/docs/concepts/flow-runners.md

 ## Using a flow runner

-To use a flow runner, pass a configured flow runner instance into a deployment specification.
+To use a flow runner, pass an instance of the desired flow runner type into a deployment specification.

 For example, when using a `DeploymentSpec`, you can attach a `SubprocessFlowRunner` to indicate that this flow should be run in a local subprocess: